 Your company profile is a good opportunity to do this.
 This doesn’t mean bringing out the claws or mentioning names.
 It can be an open-ended comparison of your strengths that you know are unique to you.

 Just try to bring out those elements that can’t be easily replicated, or that clients would be willing to give up.
 You’d be better off showing quality as a strength as opposed to cheaper pricing.

 Brands that come across as being all about money get demonised by society and lose their market share.
 Your company profile needs to give your company a caring touch that all your stakeholders can benefit from.

 A statement of social responsibility will make your clients feel like they are part of something bigger.
 They’d be more inclined to deal with you if you are uplifting communities, translating to them uplifting communities as well.

 They also want to feel reassured by a statement of how your brand is committed to quality and standard.
 This will make them feel their needs will always be put first.
 Finally, a commitment to being a quality employer will help attract good talent that would move your company forward.

 This just means adding a compassionate element to how your business operates and sharing it in your company profile.
 Do make it about more than just clients.
 A company profile should set your business as a brand, and strong brands are more than just about selling.

 What it means is

 Your company profile is a great opportunity to open up your brand to clients, present and potential.
 All you need to do is make them see how they fit into your family.
-What’s critical is making it less about what you are capable off and more about what they stand to gain from those capabilities.
+What’s critical is making it less about what you are capable of and more about what you stand to gain from those capabilities.

 Here’s an example of how we did it.
 You can talk to us if you need any help with yours.